Wendy Williams Shows Off Her Slender Waist In A Fiery Red Dress On Instagram

-Wendy Williams is living her best, carefree life in her latest Instagram snapshot.
+Wendy Williams is living her best, most carefree life in her latest Instagram snapshot.

-The talk show host shared a photo on Monday and showing off her tiny physique.
-In the photo, she is wearing a red strappy dress that hugs her slim waist.
-The personality also opted to cover her cleavage with a white t-shirt underneath.
-To further add to the look, Williams’ blonde tresses are flowing freely as she smiles for the camera.
-According to her geotag, the Wendy Williams Show host took the photo at New York’s new Hudson Yards experience, which is a high-end mall on the Upper West Side.
+The talk show host shared a photo on Monday, showing off her tiny physique in the process.
+In the photo, she is wearing a strappy red dress that hugs her slim waist.
+The personality also opted to cover her bust, wearing a white t-shirt beneath the dress.
+Further adding to the look, Williams’ blonde tresses are flowing freely as she smiles for the camera.
+According to her geotag, the Wendy Williams Show host took the photo at New York’s new Hudson Yards Experience, which is a high-end mall on the Upper West Side.

 Based on Williams’ caption, her team was aboard to style her for the day at the mall.
 Her longtime stylist, Willie Sinclair III, was brought in for the look.
 Sinclair also styles Williams for her looks on the talk show.
-Merrell Hollis also gave Williams her makeup look, which consisted of foundation, eyeshadow, faux eyelashes and lip gloss.
+Merrell Hollis also gave Williams her makeup look — one which consisted of foundation, eyeshadow, faux eyelashes, and lip gloss.
 Robyn Michelle also styled Williams’ hair for the photo op.
-The post was shared with Williams’ 1.2 million followers and received more than 40,000 likes at the time of writing.
-The snap also received 1,500 comments under her post.
+The post was shared with Williams’ 1.2 million followers, and quickly received more than 40,000 likes in addition to 1,500-plus comments.

 “So happy to see this version of Wendy!!!” one follower exclaimed.